notofonts/noto-docs/src/miniarticles/NotoSansSamaritan.md

 # Noto Sans Samaritan

-Noto Sans Samaritan is a sans serif design for texts in the Samaritan script.
+Noto Sans Samaritan is a unmodulated (“sans serif”) design for texts in the Samaritan script.

 Noto Sans Samaritan has multiple weights, contains 68 glyphs, 4 OpenType features, and supports 66 characters from the Unicode block Samaritan.